South Dakota Absentee Ballot Guide

 - Voter Registration: Received 15 days before the election

-- Absentee Ballot Application: Received by 3:00 pm on Election Day (yes, really!)
+- Absentee Ballot Application: Received by 5pm on the day before Election Day

 - Voted Absentee Ballot: Received by close of polls on Election Day

 How to vote by absentee ballot